theautomationdude/Blog/content/posts/examplepost.md

 # VSCode 2
 VSCode keyboard shortcuts
 https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf

+# Community ideas
+- I really notice how my contribution to the community is having effect (inspired by Mike Pfeifers "call to arms").
+Students and engineers of different seniority are starting to follow me, sharing my posts etc. This stuff is really working and has great potential.
+- How can we make the /Cloudskills / Cloud Career builders community reach people that haven't yet chosen a career?
+I challenge the whole community (and Mike, I'm turning up the difficulty a bit here, hope you are up for it) to bring forward ideas.
+- Team up with Neurophysiological disorder specialists to find ways to make our profession accessible for the people with diagnoses like ADHD, ADD and similar.
 # The power of Powershell
 - What is so good about Powershell so good?
 - Example with Role Definition, adding permissions with the "add" method instead of editing the json.